 It was a big catch for the growing network- in fact, it's biggest catch yet:

 D'Arcy explained that the decision was influenced by the fact that Mutual could provide a choicer time across the board, and could furnish music from ASCAP, meaning the programs could rely on an unlimited repertoire of material.
-Having access to the ASCAP library assured that the ambitious program D'Arcy had in mind for Coke could go forward.
+Having access to the ASCAP library assured that the ambitious program D'Arcy had in mind for Coca-Cola could go forward.

 (ASCAP - the American Society of Composers, Arrangers and Publishers - played an important role.
 The premiere music licensing organization, ASCAP music had been virtually absent from the American airwaves since the beginning of 1939 because of a royalty payment dispute between ASCAP and the networks.
 But in May, MBS and ASCAP came to agreement on terms - 3% of gross revenues in the first four years, 3-1/2% for the remainder of the nine-year pact - and ASCAP music returned to Mutual on May 13.
 The agreement also sparked an industry-wide fight, since NBC and CBS wouldn't come to terms with ASCAP until later in the year.)